Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 I have yet to formally write about Tripitaka‘s height.

 ZDS (2020) suggests that the “Tang Monk should be about 1.8 m [5.90 ft]” (Tangseng yinggai zai 1.8 mi zuoyou, 唐僧应该在1.8米左右).
-This estimate is based around the size of a stone box used in chapter 49 to imprison him:
+This estimate is based on the size of a stone box used to imprison him in chapter 49:

 Pilgrim … mov[ed] towards the rear of the palace.
 He looked, and sure enough there was a stone box, somewhat like a trough that people use in a pigpen or a stone coffin.
 Measuring it, he found it to be approximately six chi in length (emphasis added).
 He crawled on top of it and soon heard the pitiful sound of Tripitaka’s weeping coming from inside (Wu & Yu, 2012, vol. 2, p.
 347).